bioidiap/bob.ip.flandmark/README.rst

 Development
 -----------

-To install these bindings, you will need the open-source library `Bob
+To develop these bindings, you will need the open-source library `Bob
 <http://www.idiap.ch/software/bob/>`_ installed somewhere.
 At least version 1.1
 of Bob is required.
 If you have compiled Bob yourself and installed it on a non-standard location, you will need to note down the path leading to the root